 Looking for a massage ball to help you get out all the kinks?
 We researched dozens before settling on the best 9 for this review.
 We all have different preferences and unique bodies, so the massage tool market and its variety of options can be overwhelming.
 After choosing a comprehensive spread, we rigorously tested each product to provide you with everything you need to make a properly informed decision.
-We sat on, stood on, and rolled on each option, even using them on our friends and family to sort out the therapeutic winners from those that aren't worth your time.If you frequently notice that your muscles are tense or tight and you need more ways to decompress, you may want to take a look at muscles rollers or foam rollers.
-If rolling it out isn't enough, consider taking a deep dive into your yoga practice, exploring your options to find what helps your body feel its best.
+We sat on, stood on, and rolled on each option, even using them on our friends and family to sort out the therapeutic winners from those that aren't worth your time.If you frequently notice that your muscles are tense or tight, you may want to take a look at ourmuscles roller recommendations or top foam rollers.
+If rolling it out isn't enough, consider taking a deep dive into your practice on the best yoga mat or an top-ranked exercise mat, exploring your options to find what helps your body feel its best.

 $16.99 at Amazon

 |Pros||Targets large muscle groups, great texture, lightweight||Durable, latex-free, great for the spinal muscles||Well-sized, grippy||Great for icing, easy to use and grip|